Not Top Gun yet: China struggles with warplane engine technology

 To be sure, China has made warplane engine development a priority in recent years, sources said.

-The Shanghai-based Galleon group, which provides consulting services to the aerospace industry, estimates Beijing will spend $300 billion (£209 billion) over the next 20 years on civil and military aircraft engine programmes.
+The Shanghai-based Galleon group, which provides consulting services to the aerospace industry, estimates Beijing will spend $300 billion over the next 20 years on civil and military aircraft engine programs.

 Some sources said China had hired several foreign engineers and former air force personnel to work on engine development, although this could not be independently confirmed.
 The Chinese Defence Ministry declined to comment.